What Is a Tax Regime?

-A tax regime is the set of rules that determine how a natural or legal person must comply with their tax obligations depending on the economic activity they carry out.
-In Peru, these regimes are designed to facilitate the formalization of businesses and guarantee tax compliance in a manner appropriate to the economic capacity of each taxpayer.
+A tax regime is the set of rules that determine how an individual or legal entity must comply with their tax obligations, depending on their economic activities.
+In Peru, these regimes facilitate the formalization of businesses and ensure tax compliance within the financial capacity of taxpayers.

 - Financial limits: Income or purchases of up to S/ 8,000 per month or S/ 96,000 per year.

-- Excluded activities: Independent professionals, businesses with employees, travel agencies, cargo transportation, among others.
+- Excluded activities: Independent professionals, businesses with employees, travel agencies, and cargo transportation, among others.

 - Fixed monthly payment: